 For the past two years – like so many of us – I’ve spent many a working day wearing clothes that were designed for weekends and workouts.
 Jeans usually mean I have an important meeting, and button-downs are reserved for Zoom lifecycle events and board meetings.
 Otherwise?
 Athleisure all day.

 And as my demand for nicer clothes has decreased, I’ve gone through multiple purges – donating about half of my wardrobe to others who might need it more than I do.
-And as I let go of each item that once enshrouded me with whatever courage I needed to make it through the day, I have in turn loosened my grip on the notion that these clothes were what made me in the first place.
+And as I let go of each item that once enshrouded me with whatever courage I needed to make it through the day, I have, in turn, loosened my grip on the notion that these clothes were what made me in the first place.
 In a hoodie or a suit, puffy vest, or button-down, my scars are who I am, faded as they may be after all these years.

 Adam and Eve, famously, were brought to life unclothed.
-And while they eventually reached for fig leaves to cover select parts, our rabbinic sages seem to imply that in their original form they may have been unclothed, but they were far from naked.
+And while they eventually reached for fig leaves to cover select parts, our rabbinic sages seem to imply that in their original form, they may have been unclothed, but they were far from naked.

 “What was the dress of the first man?
 A cloud of glory covered him (Pirkei DeRabbi Eliezer 14:3).”
 In fact, this “cloud of glory” was so bright that “Adam’s heel outshone the globe of the sun; how much more the brightness of his face!”
 (Midrash Rabbah).
 Long before we relied on clothes to protect, define, and cover us, we were born into the greatest dignity of all, created in God’s infinitely divine image.

 As our days grew short this fall, I often found myself in Zoom meetings as the sunset in the various locales of my students, colleagues, and friends.
 At first, I would notice the lighting start to shift in one box on my screen; a brightening of one face, an iridescent glow accompanying their presence.
 And when I kept my focus on them, I would catch a fleeting glimpse of them completely ensconced in light, their countenance clouded in glory, as it were.
-And then after their sun completed its descent, another screen glowed, and then another, and another, and another, until we all had our moments in the sun.
-No matter what we wore, what role we played, and what our screen name said, each of us received a reminder that we were all created in the divine image, and – in turn – to see one another in such a light.
+And then after their sun completed its descent, another screen glowed, and then another, and another, and another, and another, until we all had our moments in the sun.
+No matter what we wore, what role we played, and what our screen name said, each of us received a reminder that we were all created in the divine image and – in turn – to see one another in such a light.

 Of late, my morning routine still looks a lot like it once did before the pandemic.
 But I’ve made one addition: I remind myself that no matter what clothes I put on, my work in this world is just as unique, just as important, and just as timely as the work of my Priestly ancestors.
 And when I’ve got time, I bring to heart the words of author and poet adrienne maree brown: “i am not afraid/ of what i came here to do/ i’m made of stardust/. we are not afraid/ of what we’re called now to do/ we’re all made of god.”